mikessh/vdjtools/doc/input.rst

 Metadata
 ^^^^^^^^

-Most VDJtools routines will accept multiple sample files as command line arguments for batch processing.
-This should be always preferred over multiple calls to VDJTools with a single sample due to the initialisation time of VDJTools.

-An alternative way to specify a sample batch is to pass the sample metadata file with ``-m`` option.
-The file should contain sample file paths, sample names.
-It can be also supplemented with optional metadata columns that will be appended to analysis results and can be used for plottings.

-Additionally, for each step that involves modification of samples (e.g. converting or filtering non-functional rearrangements) a new metadata file will be created in the folder containing the processed sample batch.
+Most VDJtools routines could be run with a sample batch.
+In this case paths to input files could be provided via command line (space separated), but a more elegant solution is to specify a metadata file via ``-m`` option.
+The primary purpose of a metadata file is to organize and annotate datasets.

 .. note::
    -  VDJtools will append metadata fields to its output tables to